abdulwaheed76/practices/README.md

 catch
 ```
 Related code and DAOs can be grouped in knex.transaction block.
 If code is not related, you can have multiple separate knex.transaction blocks isolated.

-# FAQs
-## Change in requirements
-#### I created something and it got changed.
-Why?
-Change in any project is "normal".
-Change could be due to many reasons; for improvement or business needs or any other.
-Of course everytime a change happens, a new story is written.
-New design & strategy, new requirments and new estimates could be a normal thing to do again.
-Change -> new story -> new strategy === normal process of project

-#### Ok but if it had to change, why did we do it like that in the first place?
-Sometimes we don't know what the future will be.
-And sometimes we do know but despite that we do not do many things due to many reasons e.g but not limited to, priorities, business needs for the current time, not being fully sure of future features or even those will be needed in future.

 # Online remote groups
 #### Noise due to group talk